In a Nutshell

 Unlimited Access With No Frills: UsenetServer

 Usenetserver is a good choice if you want a reliable, no-frills Usenet service and you are comfortable using NZB files to initiate downloads.
-Usenetserver offers great header retention (1568 days), good download speeds, and allows SSL connections.
+Usenetserver offers great header retention (2089 days), good download speeds, and allows SSL connections.
 I tested their service for a month, and I found the service fast and reliable.
+The

 Link: Usenetserver ($10 per month)

-Newshosting has perhaps the best Free Usenet Trail Accounts.
+Newshosting has perhaps the best Free Usenet Trial Accounts.
 They allow 30 GB download limit on their trial accounts, and they give you access to the same service as a regular account.
 This includes access to their newsreader that has a built-in index search, and the ability to preview videos if there is a message with video attachments.
 They offers SSL connections.

 Update: The top tier plan from Newshosting is now linked with Easynews.
 This means that customers who subscribe to the Newshosting top tier plan will be able to login to Easynews and download files using the simple web interface.